jnozzi/cocoadev.com/markdown/ConvertNSDateToWIndowsFILETIME.md

 }

-I can't seem to figure out the problem, unless I'm not getting a valid General/NSDate from the General/NSFileManager.
+I can't seem to figure out the problem, unless I'm not getting a valid NSDate from the NSFileManager.
 (Which I am)

 ----